digi-ron/AU-Falcon-SPUD-Project/Body/ExteriorDoorHandles/ExteriorDoorHandles.md

     > Key hole assembly photos before and after turning clockwise, and post-removal.
 Barrel is able to be removed from the point in the second photo

-1. using the new handle, follow all previous steps in reverse to reinstall
+1. Using the new handle, follow all previous steps in reverse to reinstall
-1. done
+1. Done